UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud offer compute encryption on instances?

 Not by default but, if it's required, you can implement it using a technology of your choice inside the instance OS.
-Data at Rest Encryption (D@RE) is available on Persistent Volumes, please see the Storage section of this article for further details.
+Data at Rest Encryption (D@RE) is available on persistent volumes, see the [Storage](#storage) section of this article for further details.

 ## Networking